What is the Self-Support Medical Care System? | Comprehensive Guide on Eligibility, 10% Copayment Mechanism, and Application Process

 ※In addition to the above documents, a seal is also required.

-Proof of health insurance refers to any of the following:
+Proof of Health Insurance refers to any of the following:

 ・Traditional health insurance card

-・Eligibility certificate or notification of eligibility information
+・Qualification confirmation or notification of qualification information

 ・Printed screen showing health insurance card information from My Portal

-Reference: Tokyo Metropolitan Welfare Bureau | Changes to Applications for "Medical Aid for Self-Support (Mental Outpatient Medical Care)" Due to Abolition of Health Insurance Cards
+Reference: Tokyo Metropolitan Welfare Bureau | Changes to Applications for "Supportive Medical Care (Psychiatric Outpatient Care)" Due to Abolition of Health Insurance Cards

-Reference: About Medical Aid for Self-Support (Mental Outpatient Medical Care) | Tokyo Metropolitan Welfare Bureau
+Reference: About Supportive Medical Care (Psychiatric Outpatient Care)|Tokyo Metropolitan Welfare Bureau

 4-2.
 Application Process